 Welcome to Inclusive Teaching at U-M

-Click the following buttons to access our carefully curated pages.
-Each page details information about the topic of interest as well as resources to support instructors in and out of the classroom.
+Click one of the oval buttons above to access our curated pages on special topics.
+Each page details information about the topic of interest as well as resources to support instructors in and outside of the classroom.

 Ongoing student activism at the University of Michigan and across the United States has been a catalyst for renewed faculty engagement in issues of diversity and inclusion.
 In response to that activism, and in order to build upon existing efforts within the College of LSA to address climate concerns, we commit to providing innovative teaching methods and tools that foster success for students through inclusive teaching practices.